Test: Publish Test Results

 - Version 1 of the task: You can use a single-folder wildcard (

-- Version 2 of the task: Uses the minimatch patterns.
+- Version 2 of the task: Also accepts minimatch patterns.
 For example,

 |Search folder||Available only in version 2 of the task.
 Folder to search for the test result files.
 Default is